AndreyGermanov/yolov8_chromacam/README.md

-# opencv_webcam_filtering_webapp
-Chroma Cam effect using YOLOv8 neural network.
+# Chroma Cam effect using YOLOv8 neural network.

-This web application shows how to remove or blur background around person on a web camera using YOLOv8 neural network and without green screen.
+This web application shows how to replace or blur background around person on a web camera using YOLOv8 neural network and without green screen.

 See demo video: https://youtu.be/pOQBbrPBfW4